 If you’re travelling on long flights that connect at another destination, such as from the U.K. to Australia, you probably don’t want to wear the same clothes for 24 hours.
 If you have access to a shower during your layover, it can make a world of difference to your mood by simply showering and changing into a fresh pair of clothes — especially the socks and underwear!
 Carrying a set with you can help you to feel better for the duration of your journey.

 Plus, if your baggage is delayed once you get to your final destination, you’ll definitely want clothes to change into.
 Even if your flight is short and direct, it’s a great idea to have a change of clothes in case of delayed baggage.
 Make sure this outfit is appropriate for your destination.

-Don’t try and watch that funny video on your phone with the speaker turned up to full.
-This is annoying to fellow passengers both in the airport lounge and on board — take headphones with you.
+Don’t try and watch a funny video on your phone with the speaker turned up to full.
+This is annoying to fellow passengers both in the airport lounge and onboard — take headphones with you.
 It’s a good idea if you are using earbuds or AirPods to have these in your pocket as you board a flight rather than just in your hand luggage so they are easy to reach and use as you sit down without needing to get up and retrieve them from the overhead.